 Too much personal information (that you don’t even need)

-And it doesn’t stop there.
-Europass suggests adding your university’s website and even the type of credits you earned (ECTS, anyone?).
-No recruiter is sitting there pondering the credit system — they’re scanning for skills and achievements.
+Europass also suggests adding your university’s website, passport number, social media accounts, and the type of credits you earned (ECTS, anyone?).
+No recruiter is sitting there pondering the credit system; they’re scanning for skills and achievements.

-Then comes the “add more details” options, like an open invitation to clutter your CV.
+Then comes the “more details” option, like an open invitation to clutter your CV.
 In the work experience section, you can even include your old company’s email.
-Unless they’ve asked for that, it’s just noise.
-There’s also the option to link files or videos to every section, but unless you’re applying for a creative role with a portfolio, it’s more distracting than impressive.
+There’s also the option to link files or videos, but unless you’re applying for a creative role with a portfolio, it’s more distracting than impressive.

 Too many sections to fill out

-When you start customizing your Europass CV, you’ll be met with 19 sections.
-Yes, nineteen.
+When you start customizing your Europass CV, you’ll see 17 sections.
+Yes, seventeen.
 If you’re new to CV writing, it can feel overwhelming.
-It’s easy to think, “If the section’s there, I should probably fill it out”.
-But that’s how you end up with an overcrowded, multipage CV no recruiter has the time (or patience) to read.
+It’s easy to think, “If the section’s there, I should fill it out”.
+But that’s how you end up with an overcrowded, multi-page CV that no recruiter has the time (or patience) to read.

 Another outdated section is “Recommendations.”
-Including references directly on your CV is old-school.
+Including resume references directly on your CV is old-school.
 Most employers don’t expect this anymore and will ask for references if they need them.
-You can even skip the “References available upon request” line; it’s assumed.
+You can even skip the “References available upon request” line (it’s assumed).

 Then there are sections like “Publications” and “Conferences and Seminars,” which are more suited to academic CVs.
 If you’re applying for a corporate role, these sections will just take up space and distract from the skills and experience that actually matter.